 The percentage of common shares beneficially owned before this offering is computed on the basis of common shares issued and outstanding as of August 31, 2016.
-The percentage of common shares beneficially owned after this offering is based on common shares that will be issued and outstanding upon the completion of this offering (including the additional common shares issuable upon conversion of all of our preferred shares, including the preferred shares issued in the Series E Private Placement Extension, on a one-for-one basis upon the closing of this offering).
-For purposes of computing percentage ownership after this offering, we have assumed the issuance and sale by us and the selling shareholder of an aggregate of common shares in this offering and that the underwriters will not exercise their option to purchase additional shares from the selling shareholder.
+The percentage of common shares beneficially owned after this offering is based on 53,941,498 common shares that will be issued and outstanding upon the completion of this offering (including the additional common shares issuable upon conversion of all of our preferred shares, including the preferred shares issued in the Series E Private Placement Extension, on a one-for-one basis upon the closing of this offering).
+For purposes of computing percentage ownership after this offering, we have assumed the issuance and sale by us of an aggregate of 4,545,456 common shares in this offering and that the underwriters will not exercise their option to purchase additional shares from us.

-Shares Beneficia Before This (Shares Bei ng Offered Shares Benefi After This icially Owned Offering Percent of Shares Beneficially Owned Assuming Full Exercise

-Principal and Selling of Underwriters' Over-
+Shares Beneficia Before This O Percent of Shares Beneficially Owned Percent of Shares Beneficially Owned Assuming Full Exercise of Underwriters' Over-

-Shareholder Number Percent Number Percent Number Percent Allotment Option
+Principal Shareholders Number Percent After This Offering Allotment Option

 5% Shareholders

-dievini Hopp BioTech holding GmbH & Co KG(1) 18,041,000 36.5%
+dievini Hopp BioTech holding GmbH & Co KG(1) 18,041,000 36.5% 33.4% 33.0%

-Varuma AG(2) 11,400,000 23.1%
+Varuma AG(2) 11,400,000 23.1% 21.1% 20.9%

-Executive Officers and Directors Andrea Pfeifer(3) 3,083,250 6.2%
+Executive Officers and Directors

+Andrea Pfeifer(3) 3,083,250 6.2% 5.7% 5.6%

-Andreas Muhs(4) 898,500 1.8%
+Andreas Muhs(4) 898,500 1.8% 1.7% 1.6%

 George Pavey(5) 143,500

 Jean-Fabien Monin(6) 327,500

-Martin Velasco(7) 949,750 1.9%
+Martin Velasco(7) 949,750 1.9% 1.8% 1.7%

 Mathias Hothum(8) 51,250

-Detlev Riesner(9) 618,750 1.3%
+Detlev Riesner(9) 618,750 1.3% 1.1% 1.1%

 Friedrich von Bohlen und Halbach(10) 78,750

-Peter Bollmann
+Peter Bollmann -

-All executive officers and directors as a group (9 persons) 6,151,250 12.5%
+All executive officers and directors as a group (9 persons) 6,151,250 12.5% 11.4% 11.2%

-Indicates beneficial ownership of less than 1% of the total issued and outstanding common shares.
-Represents 18,041,000 shares held by dievini Hopp BioTech holding CmbH & Co KG.
-Dietmar Hopp and Oliver Hopp control the voting and investment decisions of the ultimate parent company of dievini Hopp BioTech holding CmbH & Co KG.
-The shares registered in the name of dievini Hopp BioTech holding CmbH & Co KG may also be deemed to be beneficially (1) when by Friedrich von Bohlen und Halbach and Mathias Hothum, each of whom is a managing director of dievini Hopp BioTech holding CmbH & Co KG.
-The address for dievini Hopp BioTech holding CmbH & Co KG.
-The address for dievini Hopp BioTech holding CmbH & Co KG, Friedrich von Bohlen und Halbach and Mathias Hothum is Johann-Jakob-Astor Str.
+- Indicates beneficial ownership of less than 1% of the total issued and outstanding common shares.

+Represents 18,041,000 shares held by dievini Hopp BioTech holding GmbH & Co KG.
+Dietmar Hopp and Oliver Hopp control the voting and investment decisions of the ultimate parent company of dievini Hopp BioTech holding GmbH & Co KG.
+The shares registered in the name of dievini Hopp BioTech holding GmbH & Co KG may also be deemed to be beneficially owned by Friedrich von Bohlen und Halbach and Mathias Hothum, each of whom is a managing director of dievini Hopp BioTech holding GmbH & Co KG, Friedrich von Bohlen und Halbach and Mathias Hothum is Johann-Jakob-Astor Str.
 57, 69190 Walldorf, Germany.

 The address for Varuma AG is Aeschenvorstadt 55, CH-4051 Basel, Switzerland.
 Rudolf Maag controls the voting and investment decisions of Varuma AG.